FrankN88/MS2_University-Research-Group/TESTING.md

 Manual testing was conducted on the following elements of the [About Page](about.html):

  - All the elements are responsive (header, footer, jumbotron, hero image, form, iframe)
+ - The form maintain its functionality in all devices
  - The Navbar turns into a toggler icon in smaller devices

    ![xxxx Test](place_picture/gif_here)